wp-plugins/contact-form-7-dynamic-text-extension/readme.txt

 Enter the following into the "Dynamic Value" input

 CF7_GET key='foo'

 Your Content Form 7 Tag will look something like this:

 [dynamictext dynamicname "CF7_GET key='foo'"]

 Your form's dynamicname text input will then be pre-populated with the value of foo, in this case, bar

+**PHP POST Variables**

+New in version 1.0.3!

+Grab variables from the $_POST array.
+The shortcode is much like the GET shortcode:

+CF7_POST key='foo'

+Your Content Form 7 Tag will look something like this:

+[dynamictext dynamicname "CF7_POST key='foo'"]

 **Blog Info**